Avocado: Production

-In 2023, world production of avocados was 10.5 million tonnes, led by Mexico with 29% (3 million tonnes) of the total (table).
-Other major producers were Colombia, Dominican Republic, Peru, and Indonesia.
+In 2024, world production of avocados was 11.2 million tonnes, led by Mexico with 25% of the total (table).
+Other significant producers were Colombia, Dominican Republic, Peru, and Indonesia.

 International market

 A 2024 market analysis indicated that avocado exports will increase over the next five years with as many as 30 countries producing avocados, possibly becoming the world's most traded fruit by 2030.

 Toxicity

 Allergies

 Some people have allergic reactions to avocado.
 There are two main forms of allergy: those with a tree-pollen allergy develop local symptoms in the mouth and throat shortly after eating avocado; the second, known as latex-fruit syndrome, is related to latex allergy and symptoms include generalised urticaria, abdominal pain, and vomiting and can sometimes be life-threatening.

 Toxicity to animals

 Avocado leaves, bark, skin, or pit are documented to be harmful to animals; cats, dogs, cattle, goats, rabbits, rats, guinea pigs, birds, fish, and horses can be severely harmed or even killed when they consume them.
 The avocado fruit is poisonous to some birds, and the American Society for the Prevention of Cruelty to Animals (ASPCA) lists it as toxic to horses.

 Avocado leaves contain a toxic fatty acid derivative, persin, which in sufficient quantity can cause colic in horses and without veterinary treatment, death.
 The symptoms include gastrointestinal irritation, vomiting, diarrhea, respiratory distress, congestion, fluid accumulation around the tissues of the heart, and even death.
 Birds also seem to be particularly sensitive to this toxic compound.

 The leaves of the Guatemalan variety of P. americana are toxic to goats, sheep, and horses.